Getting Started Guide

 images/image00.png

-• For older versions of Xcode (4.3 and newer), if your app is not arc-enabled, you MUST also add -fobjc-arc to the Other Linker flags.
+• For older versions of Xcode (4.3 and below), if your app is not arc-enabled, you MUST also add -fobjc-arc to the Other Linker flags.

 If you need more detail configuring the SDK in your app please see our Getting Started Video.